This article applies to users working in:

 The title and sub-title fields are configurable, and the user may choose the metadata fields that he/she find appropriate to concatenate.
 If the user possesses privileges, he/she may also change the names from the properties tab in the meta-module to the right of the media player.

 The Title module is highly configurable.
 The Account holder/customer decides the content and access to the Title module by setting the appropriate roles & permissions for the user groups or individuals.
 Some modifications can be performed by the local admin alone, while other changes must be configured by NEP customer support.

 Previous / Next

 Load the next or previously linked assets into the player.
 If the asset is not linked, it will load the next asset from the asset list.

-All the way to the right in the Title module, the user has access to the action menu that allows them to share or distribute their assets via Quicklink or destination M-boxes.
+All the way to the right in the Title module, the user has access to the action menu to share or distribute their assets via Quicklink or destination M-boxes.

 Attachments - is a simple and efficient method to add additional types of important information to an asset.
-A user is now free to add multiple subtitles in different languages, scripts, project plans, location videos, etc. as an attachment to a single asset.
+A user can now add multiple subtitles in different languages, scripts, project plans, location videos, etc., as an attachment to a single asset.
 Attachments are available in Library only.

 Quicklink (send to others)